Can a Fall Break Your Wrist?

 4. Electrical stimulation

-Used to improve muscle tone and strength, it can involve application of a tiny electric current on muscle fibers to stimulate muscle contraction.
+Used to improve muscle tone and strength, it can involve the application of a tiny electric current on muscle fibres to stimulate muscle contraction.

 5. Balance therapy